Safe Surf Lab

 Key features

-SiteGround packs a fair bit into its plans, particularly when you compare them to more generic shared hosting options.
+SiteGround packs a fair bit into its plans, even at the lower tiers.
 Here are the features that actually make a difference:

-• Enhanced Security: They employ an AI-driven anti-bot system, custom web application firewalls (WAFs), and proactive server monitoring to thwart common threats.
+• Proactive Security: They employ AI-driven anti-bot systems, custom web application firewalls, and 24/7 server monitoring to fend off threats before they reach your site.

 How it actually performs

 This is where the rubber meets the road.
-All the features in the world don’t mean much if your site is sluggish.
-In my testing, and based on aggregated user reports as of 2026, SiteGround generally delivers on its performance promises, especially for WordPress sites.
+All the features in the world don’t matter if your site loads like it’s dial-up era.
+In my testing over the past year, SiteGround has consistently delivered on its performance promises.

 Pricing breakdown